freesoft/detox_bot2/paper/paper.md

 AWS was a bit tricky for our usage and its Kubernetes support doesn't seem to surpass that of GCP's.

-Heroku was also one of the consideration, but Heroku doesn't support any Kunbernestes services or deven deploy the servie with Docker using any CI/CD build pipeline.
+Heroku was also one of the consideration, but Heroku doesn't support any Kunbernestes services or even deploy the servie with Docker using any CI/CD build pipeline.
 Users can deploy the dockerized app, but it should be done locally in user's console using Heroku CLI.

 Discussion
 ==========